G-Armstrong/cath-classification-struct-seq/README.md

 ```

 **General Workflow**:

  `DataProcessing.ipynb` -> (Remodeling to correct sequence gaps) -> `GraphDataset.ipynb` -> `python models/train.py`

 **Disclaimer**:
 Some files contained within data/*/pdb were remodeled using SCWRL4.
-While, in many cases, these files are not a complete representation of the starting structure and, therefore, were not used (SCWRL4 is good for modeling sequence substituions, not insertions), it is important to read and understand the [usage guidelines](http://dunbrack.fccc.edu/lab/scwrl) for SCWRL4 outputs.
+While, in many cases, these files do not include the full amino acid sequence required for a successful remode and, therefore, were not used (SCWRL4 is good for modeling sequence substituions, not insertions), it is important to read and understand the [usage guidelines](http://dunbrack.fccc.edu/lab/scwrl) for SCWRL4 outputs.
 The current implementation DOES NOT utilize SCWRL4 remodeled structures.
 These file outputs are included for experimentation purposes only.
-Instead, the starting structures for all cath_ids were utilized when creating graphical representaitons.
+Instead, the starting structures for all cath_ids without sequence gaps were utilized in addition to 10 AlphaFold2 models when creating graphical representaitons.

 ## Setup Instructions